-It has been about a month since the last earnings report for Travelers (TRV).
-Shares have lost about 6.1% in that time frame, underperforming the S&P 500.
+A month has gone by since the last earnings report for Travelers (TRV).
+Shares have lost about 5.7% in that time frame, underperforming the S&P 500.

-Travelers’ total revenues rose nearly 3% from the year-ago quarter figure to $7.9 billion.
-However, the top-line figure missed the Zacks Consensus Estimate by 1.6%.
+Travelers’ total revenues decreased 5.4% from the year-ago quarter to $7.4 billion, primarily due to lower premiums, net investment income, fee income and other revenues.
+Moreover, the top-line figure missed the Zacks Consensus Estimate by 4.6%

-Travelers witnessed underwriting gain of $288 million, down 107% from the year-earlier period.
-Combined ratio deteriorated 180 basis points (bps) year over year to 95.5% attributable due to higher catastrophe losses and lower net favorable prior year reserve development, partially offset by lower underlying combined ratio.
+Net investment income decreased 59% year over year to $268 million pre-tax, primarily due to loss of $234 million from non-fixed income investment portfolio and lower income from the fixed income investment portfolio.
+Travelers witnessed underwriting loss of $280 million against underwriting gain of $74 million in the year-earlier period.
+Combined ratio deteriorated 530 basis points (bps) year over year to 103.7%, primarily due to higher catastrophe losses and lower net favorable prior year reserve development partially offset by a lower underlying combined ratio.

-Bond & Specialty Insurance: Net written premiums rose 13% year over year to $663 million, primarily backed by continued strong retention, increased levels of renewal premium change, strong new business in management liability and continued strong production in surety.
+Bond & Specialty Insurance: Net written premiums rose 3% year over year to $734 million, primarily backed by continued strong retention and increased levels of renewal premium change in management liability.

 Dividend and Share Repurchase Update